-The algorithm is able to differentiate major and minor index terms; however, candidate terms and subheadings are not indexed.
+The algorithm can differentiate major and minor index terms; however, candidate terms and subheadings are not indexed.
 Non-Emtree indexing such as trade names, manufacturer names, clinical trial numbers and molecular sequence numbers is also not indexed.

 5.6 Embase section headings